Cold Email Follow-Up Guide: Increase Your Conversion Rates

 • Lack of trust: Without evidence or social proof, accepting an offer from an unknown company or person is unwise, as it could be a scam.
 Provide links to case studies, websites, or social media to show that you’re the real deal.

-• Typos and grammar problems: Two of the biggest indicators of a scam email are typos and simple grammar mistakes.
-No matter what language you use, it’s important to spell and write properly.
+• Typos and grammar problems: Two of the most significant indicators of a scam email are typos and simple grammar mistakes.
+No matter what language you use, it’s essential to spell and write correctly.
 If writing isn’t your strong suit, you can use services like Grammarly or Quillbot to help!

 • Writing at the wrong times: It’s also possible that you’re following up too frequently, infrequently, or at the wrong time altogether.
 For example, if you provide tax filing services, sending cold emails right after tax season has closed won’t get you many replies.

-• Your offer is not relevant: If you’ve bought an email list, it’s likely that you’re not getting replies because the people you’re emailing have no use for your services.
-Put in some research and find prospects who will be interested in your offers.
+• Your offer is not relevant: If you’ve bought an email list, likely, you’re not getting replies because the people you’re emailing have no use for your services.
+Conduct research and find prospects who will be interested in your offers.

 Prep Your Account Before Email Follow-ups